mikera/core.matrix/README.md

  - https://github.com/mikera/matrix-api/wiki

 ### Getting started

-Right now the code base is primarily intended for people working on the API + implementation.

 You can include the latest released version by adding it as a leiningen or Maven dependency from Clojars, but be aware that this is probably out of data compared to the latest master branch.